Generation

 ]

-• Find your newly created order on the list
+• Click on the Orders tab in the navigation bar.
+Find your newly created order on the list.

-• Click on the name of the newly created order
+• Click on “View Details” in the newly created order.

-• Click on the total price of the newly created order
+• Assert that the price of the order appears correctly

 • Click on the button

-• Click on the product name for the order item
+• Click on the total price of the order

-• This will ask you to generate an assertion that the element contains the text “SkyPad Pro”.
+• This will ask you to generate an assertion that the element contains the text “$3999.98”.
 Click the checkmark.

-• From the order details page, click on “Delete Order”
+• From the order details page, click on “Cancel Order”

 End Trace Collection

-Once the scenario is completed, you can end the trace collection in the spawned shell with Ctrl + D. You will see for which endpoints Skyramp was also able to collect backend traces - this might be a very long list as we didn’t apply filtering.
+Once the scenario is completed, you can end the trace collection in the spawned shell with Ctrl + D. You will see for which endpoints Skyramp was also able to collect backend traces.
+Note that if the --include flag was not used to filter for specific domains, this might be a very long list.

 Skyramp creates two trace files: e2e_test_trace.json and e2e_test_playwright.zip.
 The first file only contains the backend traces that were collected, while the zip file includes all collected traces from Playwright.
 Both traces will be used for the generation of the E2E test.